isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

 **Labels**

 Each table was tagged with labels relating to the source, data type, reference genome build, status, and access.
 Users can search on any of these tags on the label filter field.
+Users can find the labels search filter under the "More Filters" option.